 Continue this exercise on all the headers until you find what you are looking for.
-Then scroll down to read our assumptions and to learn more about Self-select ISAs.
+Then, scroll down to read our assumptions and to learn more about Self-Select ISAs.

 Capital at risk.
 ISA rules apply.
+Other charges apply.

 The calculations above are based on the following scenarios:

 For regular investments, we assume you’ll make 12 deals each year or one deal every month.